Salt-N-Pepa: 1997–2004: Brand New and hiatus

 By the time of their next album release, Salt-N-Pepa had gone through the legal process of completely breaking away from Azor, whom they accused of unfair royalty payments.
 Salt had already stopped being romantically involved with him due to their many ups-and-downs.
 The trio left London Records after one album and signed with Red Ant Records, though still distributed by PolyGram Records (the label that had distributed their Very Necessary album on London Records) through PolyGram's Island Records label.
 Red Ant paid the trio a $15 million signing bonus when they signed their contracts.
 The group undertook production duties once again, but this time Azor was not involved in any part of the album.
 This would be the first and only album without any production from Azor.
 The result was the album Brand New, released on October 21, 1997.
 However, Red Ant was having financial difficulties and filed for bankruptcy soon after the album hit stores, halting marketing and promotion on all its releases, including Salt-N-Pepa's album.
 The group toured in support of the album, but without any promotion from the bankrupt label, they only scored minor hits with "R U Ready" and "Gitty Up".
 The album was certified gold in the US for sales of 500,000 copies and sold approximately another 100,000 copies internationally.
 Although not as big a seller as its predecessor, it kept intact an unbroken string of gold or platinum studio albums by the trio.

 In March 1999, Salt-N-Pepa embarked on a tour.
 Pepa married Treach of Naughty by Nature on July 27 of the same year.
 Salt-N-Pepa's greatest-hits album, titled The Best of Salt-N-Pepa, was released in Europe on January 25, 2000.
 Pepa and Treach remained married for two years, but their tumultuous marriage ended in divorce on July 31, 2001.
 With no albums contractually due at the time, Salt decided to quit the group, stating she had enough of the music industry and no longer wanted to be involved in it.
 They officially disbanded in 2002.
 Some time later, Salt announced that she would release a solo album, but ultimately did not do so.
 She was featured on the remix version of the Salt City Six's "Shine" on the album Holy South Worldwide, a compilation of Christian rap and Christian R&P (Rhythm & Praise) songs.
 The album was produced by ex-Three 6 Mafia member-turned-Christian rapper Mr. Del.
 Salt also revealed in later interviews that she had suffered from bulimia many years ago.
 Pepa appeared on the fifth season of VH-1's The Surreal Life.
 Spinderella became a radio personality on KKBT 100.3 in Los Angeles.
-She hosted The Backspin (with DJ Mo'Dav), a nationally syndicated weekly radio show featuring old school hip hop music.
+She hosted The Backspin (with DJ Mo'Dav), a nationally syndicated weekly radio show featuring old-school hip-hop.
 She also periodically DJs at various clubs.
 The trio was disbanded for a total of five years.